TypeStrong/atom-typescript/CONTRIBUTING.md

     the working copy (i.e. `atom-typescript` directory, the one containing `package.json`)

-3. Create a new branch! `git checkout -b my-awsome-contribution`.
+3. Create a new branch! `git checkout -b my-awesome-contribution`.
     Please use a meaningful name for your branch.

 4. Install dependencies with `apm install`.